To schedule interviews with Azusa Pacific experts, please contact:

 - Teamwork and collaboration

-Johnson is the founding dean of the College of Music and the Arts.
+Johnson is the founding dean of the College of the Arts.
 As a composer, his repertory includes various solo, chamber ensemble, large ensemble, and choral/ orchestral performing forces that have been performed in recitals, concert halls, and music festivals.

 - Art’s impact on culture